summercms/dns-blocklists/README.md

 *Ultimate Sweeper - Strictly cleans the Internet and protects your privacy!
 Blocks Ads, Affiliate, Tracking (+Referral), Metrics, Telemetry, Phishing, Malware, Scam, Free Hoster, Fake, Coins and other "Crap".*

 *Stricter version of the Multi PRO++ blocklist.
 It may contain false positive domains that limit functionality.
 Therefore it should only be used by experienced users.
 Furthermore, an admin should be available to unblock incorrectly blocked domains.
-Reported false positive domains are removed from the list!*
+Reported false positive domains will be removed from the list!*

-**Entries:** *1717375 domains/hosts - 557557 compressed domains* | [Sources/Statistics](https://github.com/hagezi/dns-blocklists/blob/main/usedsources.md#ultimate)
+**Entries:** *1717373 domains/hosts - 557556 compressed domains* | [Sources/Statistics](https://github.com/hagezi/dns-blocklists/blob/main/usedsources.md#ultimate)

 | Format | Link | Can be used for |
 |:-------|:-----|:----------------|